Seyfert Galaxies as Neutrino Sources: An Outflow$-$Cloud Interaction Perspective

 \subsection{Dynamic Process}

-As discussed in previous studies of NGC~1068, the observed neutrino emission from Seyfert galaxies is likely produced in the AGN corona region~\citep{inoue2020origin,anchordoqui2021high,murase2022hidden,padovani2024high,kheirandish2021high}.
+As discussed in previous studies of NGC~1068, the observed neutrino emission from Seyfert galaxies is likely produced in the AGN corona region~\cite{inoue2020origin,anchordoqui2021high,murase2022hidden,padovani2024high,kheirandish2021high}.
 In our scenario, we assume the presence of long-lived, clumpy gas that is distributed quasi-isotropically and uniformly around the supermassive black hole (SMBH) within the corona region.
-These clumps (hereafter referred to as \textit{clouds}) may originate from supernova explosions in the inner region of the star-forming disk and are subsequently driven outward along magnetic field lines by the disk radiation pressure, eventually forming a metal-rich broad-line region (BLR)~\citep{wang2012star,czerny2011origin,2024Univ...10...29N}.
-The clouds are assumed to be long-lived, as continuous mass circulation between the star-forming disk and the BLR can sustain the gas supply.
-The geometric size and number density of such clouds are set to $r_{\rm c} \simeq 10^9 \ \rm {cm}$ and $n_{\rm c}\simeq5\times10^{22} \ {\rm cm^{-3}}$, based on the typical density of the outer part of red giant star~\citep{passy2012survival}.
-The cloud location is parameterized as \( r_0 = \mathcal{R} R_{\rm s} \), where \( R_{\rm s} = 2GM_{\bullet}/c^2 \) is the Schwarzschild radius and \( M_{\bullet} \) is the mass of SMBH.
-In our model, $r_0$ is treated as a free parameter, while it must be larger than the tidal disruption radius $r_{\rm d},$ i.e., $r_0 > r_{\rm d} \simeq 13 R_{\rm s,12.5} \, M_{\bullet,7}^{-2/3} \, n_{\rm c,22.7}^{-1/3}.$ to avoid the SMBH disrupting the clouds~\citep{rossi2021process}.
-The conventional notation \( Q_{x} = Q / 10^x \) in cgs units is adopted hereafter.
+These clumps (hereafter referred to as \textit{clouds}) may originate from supernova explosions in the inner region of the star-forming disk~\cite{wang2012star}, and are subsequently driven outward along magnetic field lines by the disk radiation pressure, eventually forming a metal-rich broad-line region (BLR)~\cite{czerny2011origin,2024Univ...10...29N}.
+The clouds are assumed to be long-lived, as continuous mass circulation between the star-forming disk and the BLR can sustain the gas supply.Another potential formation channel is via coronal mass ejections (CMEs) from the abundant stars in the nuclear region.
+Although the supernovae and CMEs may occure at a relatively large distance from SMBH, a significant fraction of fragments from supernovae or CMEs can be captured by SMBH with a pericentre radius smaller than the corona radius, forming sufficient clouds in the vicinity of SMBH.
+A numerical calculation is implemented in Appendix~\ref{sec:cloud} to evaluate the cloud supply.